Last Updated on May 4, 2021 by Lori Geurin

 Then back to the hotel for some relaxation by the pool until we were ready to turn in for the night.

+If you or someone you love have a chronic illness, you probably understand how difficult traveling can be.
 For me, traveling is one of my favorite things to do.
 I love the beach and won’t pass up an opportunity to go if humanly possible.

 But since getting Lyme disease and a host of related medical issues, traveling is often challenging in ways that I never considered before when I was healthy.